-28 What duties does a mortgagee owe to an owner or third-party creditors?
+29 What duties does a mortgagee owe to an owner or third-party creditors?

-With regard to a private sale of a ship by the mortgagee, it must take all reasonable steps to obtain the best price reasonably obtainable for the ship (Tse Kung Lam v Wong Chit Sen [1983]) and account to the owner for any balance remaining once the amounts due have been discharged.
+With regard to a private sale of a ship by the mortgagee, it will owe a duty to the owner to act in good faith, with reasonable skill and care and must take all reasonable steps to obtain the best price reasonably obtainable for the ship.
+Mortgagees do not owe duties to unsecured creditors